godotengine/godot-benchmarks/README.md

 > **Note**
 >
-> To import the project in the editor from the command line, use `godot --editor --quit`.
+> To import the project in the editor from the command line, use `godot --import`.
-> If this doesn't work, use `timeout 30 godot --editor`.

 > **Note**
 >